Rosauro Almario

-Rosauro C. Almario (30 August 1886 – 11 March 1933) was a prominent Filipino writer in the Tagalog language.
+Rosauro Cagne Almario (30 August 1886 – 11 March 1933) was a prominent Filipino writer in the Tagalog language.
 He was a respected journalist, editor, nationalist, politician, newspaper manager, and a proponent of anti-graft practices.
 Almario's works revealed his inclination to nationalism, revolutionary ideas, tradition, and customs.
 He supported the development of writing literature using Tagalog and the other languages of the Philippines.
 As a writer, Almario used pen names such as R.O.
 Noel, Batang Simoun, Matanglawin, Ric A. Clarin, Raxa Soliman, Petronio, and El Satirin.
+He was also known as the editor of Pagkakaisa, a daily newspaper, and he also was a general manager of the La Opinion newspaper-1926.

 Family

 Born in Tondo, Manila, Almario was the third among nine children.
 He was the son of Estanislao Almario and Rosalia Cagne.
 Estanislao Almario was a cabeza de barangay (barangay captain or head of the barrio) who once served as a clerk in the Spanish military, while Rosalia Cagne was a seamstress.
 Almario’s father died when Almario was only around ten years of age.
 He married Leonor de Ocampo, with whom Almario had five children, namely the twins Generoso and Amalia, Bonifacio, Liwayway, and Simoun.
 Generoso Almario was a lawyer and Simoun Almario had an executive position at a local radio station.